Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

+## v2.6.0
+- Changed the demo project into a demo scene.
+It being a self-contained project caused its own instance of the NinePatchButton to show up on the project it is installed in's `Plugins` tab as well.
+And it being changed to a scene instead of a full project is just much more elegant.

 ### v2.5.1
 - Changed all references to "Jurubu Entertainment" in the plugin's files to "Talltale Studios".
 Talltale Studios is now officially the new name of our organization.
 - Cleaned up `.bak` backup files.